Lahavas/iOS_Objective-C_practice/Big_Nerd_Ranch_Objective-C/RandomItems/README.md

             * Parent-Child Relationship
                 * The parent can own its child
                     * but a child should **never own its parent**
+    * Manual Reference Counting
+        * Ownership changes only happened when you sent an explicit message to an object
+            * [anObject release]
+            * [anObject retain]
+        * **Autorelease Pool**
+            * When an object was send the message **autorelease**
+                * The autorelease pool would take ownership of an object temporarily
+                * It could be returned from the method
+                    * that created it without burdening the creator or the receiver with ownership responsibilities

 * **Property**
     * A convenient alternative to writing out accessor methods